 Safe: It is better if s/he says, “I’m worried because I am having weird thoughts about taking my life, but I don’t want to die.
 Yes, sometimes the symptoms are so bad that I think I would be better off dead, but I know I don’t want to die; I want to get better.
 Taking my life is something I would never think of doing” (or something to that effect).

 This ability to observe and detach from the thought and to be aware that there is no genuine yearning to carry out the act, could be the difference between coping well and acting on any ideation.

-Note: With regard to suicidal thoughts, no matter the intensity, it is always advisable to make a safety plan with someone (a family member, your GP or a close friend) and keep The Samaritans (UK), National Suicide Prevention Lifeline (US) or another emergency number to hand, whether or not you believe the thoughts to be withdrawal-induced or non-related and authentic.
+Note: With regard to suicidal thoughts, no matter the intensity, it is always advisable to make a safety plan with someone (a family member, your GP or a close friend) and keep The Samaritans (UK), National Suicide Prevention Lifeline (US) or another emergency number to hand, whether or not you believe the thoughts to be withdrawal-induced or non-related and authentic, safe or unsafe.

 It means that, again, the ability remains to observe the thought from the perspective of someone who would never, in a non-withdrawal situation, even think anything remotely close to this.

 I hope this explains the differences.
 In a nutshell, being able to identify and observe the thoughts as abnormal and not a part of your reality, being able to put them into context and separate from them, and finding ways of coping with them are the key factors.

 My experience with the person who thought when I was saying “It’s withdrawal” that I was being sexual made me think I need to explain this symptom – just so you can understand better and know whether you are safe or not.